pemcg/manageiq-automation-howto-guide/chapter15/create_provision_request.md

 ### Argument List
 The arguments to the `create_provision_request` call are described below.
 The arguments match the fields in the Provisioning Dialog (and the values from the corresponding YAML template), and any arguments that are set to **required: true** in the Dialog YAML, but don't have a **:default:** value, should be specified.
 The exception for this is for sub-dependencies of other options, for example if **:provision\_type:** is _pxe_ then the sub-option **:pxe\_image\_id:** is mandatory.
 If the **:provision\_type:** value is anything else then **:pxe\_image\_id:** is not relevant.

-In ManageIQ versions prior to _Capablanca_ the arguments were specifies as a string, with each value separated by a pipe ('|') symbol, i.e.
+In ManageIQ versions prior to _Capablanca_ the arguments were specified as a string, with each value separated by a pipe ('|') symbol, i.e.

 ```
 "vm_name=rhel7srv010|vlan=public|vm_memory=1024"